-- Other causes that increase the risk of UTIs include structural abnormalities of the urinary system, urinary stones and bladder obstruction.
+- Structural abnormalities of the urinary system, urinary stones and bladder obstruction.

 - People with diabetes have more sugar in the urine, which can lead to UTIs.

 - Men with an enlarged prostate are unable to empty their bladder completely.

 - Babies born with abnormality in the urinary system have a higher risk.

 - Women have a shorter urethra, thus allowing bacteria to reach the bladder more easily.
 Women’s risk usually increases when they become sexually active and after menopause due to the dry state of the urethra and vagina.
 1 in 5 women develops a UTI during her lifetime